Kit Harington To Reunite With Richard Madden In ‘Eternals’

-As the chief of the Eternals desk here, I thought Angelina Jolie joining the MCU would be the most exciting casting news.
+As the chief of the Eternals desk here (I wrote about the history of the Eternals), I thought Angelina Jolie joining the MCU would be the most exciting casting news.
 Well, I was wrong.
 (It happens.)
 This past weekend at D23, Marvel Studios president Kevin Feige announced some cast additions.
 Not only is Gemma Chan now confirmed, but also Kit Harington will be joining.
 That’s right–we’ve got ourselves a Game of Thrones reunion.

 First, Feige revealed that Chan will be playing Sersi.
 Who’s that?
 Well, Sersi is an Eternal with roots in ancient Greece.
 At times, she’s been an Avenger and a member of the God Squad.
 (Sure.)
 Most importantly, for the plot of Eternals, she’s been a love interest for the Black Knight.